bryanlharris/edsm-pyspark/README.md

 python utilities/run_job.py
 ```

 Use `--master` to override the Spark master URL if necessary.
+Include `-v` to
+print the full settings for each table.